-Within the Google Webmasters service, there is a tool called Google Fetch, which allows you to resubmit pages to Google for faster indexing.
+Within the Google Search Console, you can use the URL Inspection, which allows you to resubmit pages to Google for faster indexing.

-You simply enter Google to reindex and click the ‘Fetch’ button.
+You simply enter the URL you want to either index (if it’s a new page) reindex (if it’s existing) and click the ‘Request Indexing’ button.

 From my own experience, Google will re-crawl your page pretty quickly (sometimes instantly), but it can take anywhere from a day to a week.

-By using Google Webmasters, you can monitor the progress of your updated pages by using the ‘Dates’ function and comparing the rankings by date.
+By using Google Search Console, you can monitor the progress of your updated pages by using the ‘Search Results’ report, checking when the data was ‘Last Updated’ and comparing the rankings by date.